 Treatment for Uterine Fibroids

-After diagnosing uterine fibroids, our Grapevine gynecologists will discuss your surgical options.
+After diagnosing uterine fibroids, our Southlake gynecologists will discuss your surgical options.
 Your treatment choices will be determined by the location, size and number of fibroids, as well as your future plans for pregnancy.
 Your ObGyn will talk with you about all of your uterine fibroid surgery or medical management options.